Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 Here are 5 ways to plan ahead this year

-Start decluttering now and be thoughtful about where you donate items.
-If you need some inspiration to get started on this, you can check out this blog post for some ideas.
-A pre-holiday declutter will help you feel a little relief before the holiday decorations are being put out and new gifts are coming in.
+1. Start decluttering now and be thoughtful about where you donate items.
+If you need some inspiration to get started on this, you can check out 10 Things to Declutter Right Now for some ideas.
+A pre-holiday declutter will help you feel a little relief before the holiday decorations are put out and new gifts are coming in.
 This is definitely the time to focus on clothing that your family has outgrown, toys that aren’t being played with, books you’ve read and aren’t going to read again, etc. Rather than just dropping off donations to one location, take some time to look into where specific items might best serve those in your community, especially during this time of year.
 If the items you’re letting go of are in new or like-new condition, who can most benefit from them during the holidays?

-Figure out your holiday budget.
+2. Figure out your holiday budget.
 If you don’t start with a budget, you’ll be overspending on SO much.
-Take into account who you need to get gifts for, any activities you are committed to, special groceries, event specific items you might need, and more.
+Take into account who you need to get gifts for, any activities you are committed to, special groceries, event-specific items you might need, and more.
 Break down your spending by categories and stick to it!
+Find some ways to Stay Under Your Christmas Budget.

-Get those holiday cards ready.
+3. Get those holiday cards ready.
 Or maybe you choose not to send them this year.
 Do what is best for you.
 If you do choose to send them though, make sure to update any addresses on your list.
 I personally use a combination of an Excel spreadsheet and a website called Postable.
-Postable allows you to share a link where your contacts can enter in their information to your address book.
-It’s also super helpful each year because you can send out an email asking if they need to update any information and it’s all right there when you login.
+Postable allows you to share a link where your contacts can enter their information into your address book.
+It’s also super helpful each year because you can send out an email asking if they need to update any information and it’s all right there when you log in.
 If you need a photo for your card, see if there is a local photographer doing mini sessions or even just set up your own tripod in front of a nice background and do it yourself.
 Make sure to order your cards early to ensure plenty of time to receive them from the company and then prep them to send out yourself.
-I have used Minted for the last few years, and you can save 20% using the code FUNDRAISEJLTALLAHASSEE.
-Using this code helps support the work the Junior League of Tallahassee does in the community and I am a current board member so it is near & dear to my heart.

-Use grocery delivery or store pickup to save time.
+5. Use grocery delivery or store pickup to save time.
 Personally, I use the Shipt app and Walmart Grocery Pickup depending on what’s on my list and the availability of certain items.
-You can save on your first Walmart Pickup order if you sign up with this link.
 I save so much time not browsing each aisle of the grocery store.
 I know what I need and stick to my list, then it’s either delivered to my door or loaded in my car.
 I highly recommend finding tasks that you can outsource; your time is valuable!

 This will give you a head start for a holiday season you can actually enjoy – spend more time with your loved ones and create special memories.
 What do you like to do ahead of time for a smoother season?